Rules do not apply to any World Series events, out of area, or tournaments run in conjunction with other leagues.

 - All credits must be used in Southern California USSSA Tournaments

 If a tournament is rained out while in progress and a make-up is scheduled, there will be no refund or credit for teams that do not play the make-up.
 The tournament director has the right to alter schedules, adjust time limits, or adjust the number of playoff participants in order to complete the tournament.
 The tournament director also has the right to alter the amount of the credits issued.

 Schedules are not final until 12pm the day before the tournament start date.

-The Home team will be determined by a coin flip and occupy the 3rd base dugout.
-Winner of coin flip has option to choose visitors.
+Local: The Home team will occupy the 3rd base dugout.
+Winner of the coin flip has option to choose visitors during Pool Play.
 In the playoffs, the higher seeded team will be the Home team for duration of tournament.
-Each team may provide a scorekeeper but all changes must go through the home plate umpire, who is the official scorekeeper.
+Each team must provide a scorekeeper but all changes must go through the home plate umpire, who is the official scorekeeper.

 All conversations with an umpire should be conducted after a time-out has been called and be handled in a calm and professional manner.
 Verbal abuse of the umpire will not be tolerated and may result in ejection from the game.